Alien-Worlds/the-lore/README.md

 They could not completely escape Triactor Tech's influence, though, despite their disgust for it.
 Many of their most sophisticated improvements were powered by refined trilium fuel cells, a grudging compromise that infuriated the more conservative Augments.
 Their survival depended on these cells, which came from the same Triactor processes they detested.
 Years of arduous research and reverse engineering were required to customise the technology to meet their requirements.
 Cale had spent many sleepless nights disassembling abandoned Triactors and pulling out every scrap of information to use Trilium in a way that fit their ideal of technological nirvana.
 He had done this along with a handful of the most intelligent Augments.

 Now, even the most die-hard of Augment purists relied on Trilium-fueled limbs, organs, and neural interfaces.
-The contradiction wasn’t lost on Cale, but practicality had long since won out over ideology.
+The contradiction wasn't lost on Cale, but practicality had long since won out over ideology.
 The Augments may have resisted Triactor manipulation of their biology, but they were still tethered to its power; just in a form they could control.

 His thoughts were interrupted by a knock at the door, followed by the hiss of pneumatic pistons as it slid open.
 A figure stood silhouetted in the doorway, their outline blurred by the steam rising from the room beyond.